vladiantio/resources/README.md

 ## Resources

+### Checklists

+- **[The Front-End Checklist](https://frontendchecklist.io/)**: It's perfect for modern websites and meticulous developers!
+Follow the rules and deliver the best of your work in a generated report!

 ### Generators

 - **[CSS Grid Generator](https://cssgridgenerator.io/)**: A user-friendly tool designed for web developers to effortlessly create customizable CSS grids for seamless web development.